 Field sampling and soil testing has become an important tool for assessing soil fertility and arriving at proper manure application rate recommendations.
 It’s also a valuable management aid for studying soil changes resulting from cropping practices and for diagnosing specific cropping problems.
 Soil testing provides an index for the nutrient availability in soil and is a critical step in nutrient management planning.
 Proper soil sampling will provide accurate soil test results and reliable nutrient recommendations.
 Soil sampling technique, timing of sampling, and type of analysis all need to be considered for accurate results.
 A good, representative soil sample should be taken for every field that manure is applied to.

 Collection and handling of soil samples shall comply with Pacific Northwest Land Grant University (Cooperative Extension) procedures and protocols.
-See Sampling Guidelines below as well as the Reference Materials for more information on soil testing and interpretation.
+See Sampling Guidelines below as well as the Publications and Articles for more information on soil testing and interpretation.

 When you should sample